 This SPD is broken into sections.
 You can get more information about different topics by carefully reading each section.
 A summary of the topics is shown at the start of each section.
-When you have questions, you should contact the Fund at (800) 419-4373.
-The Fund can help you understand how your benefits work.
+When you have questions, you should always contact the Fund at (833) 637-3519.
+They can help you understand how your benefits work.

 Read your SPD for important information about what your benefits are, how your benefits are paid, and what rules you may need to follow.
 You can find more information about a specific benefit in the applicable section.
-For example, you can get more information about your medical benefits in the section titled "Medical benefits."
-If you want to know more about your life or AD&D benefits, read the section titled "Life and AD&D benefits."
+For example, if you want to know more about your life or AD&D benefits, read the section titled "Life and AD&D Benefits."
+If you want more information about your medical benefits, read the applicable medical benefit section in which you enrolled.

-Some terms are defined for you in the section titled "Definitions" starting on page I-2.
+Some terms are defined for you in the section titled "Definitions" starting on page J-2.
 The SPD will also explain what some commonly used terms mean.
-When you have questions about what certain words or terms mean, contact the Fund at (800) 419-4373.
+When you have questions about what certain words or terms mean, contact the Fund at (833) 637-3519.